100% sclera free!

 - Katamari Damacy: The Prince and his many, many cousins have these.

-- Peacock of Skullgirls is the only character in the game to have these.
+- Peacock of Skullgirls is the only character in the game to have these, as she is a parody of almost every old cartoon trope in existence.
 Though in reality, they're not eyes: they're her empty eye sockets.

 - All the livestock in the Harvest Moon games, as well as the overworld sprites of characters.